-According to a 2011 report by the Insurance Research Council, 15 percent of California drivers were uninsured in 2009.
-Though it's not required coverage, uninsured motorist bodily injury coverage can come in handy after an accident with an uninsured driver, or in the event of a hit-and-run accident.
+According to the Insurance Research Council, about 15 percent of California drivers were uninsured in 2012.
+Though it's not required, uninsured motorist coverage can come in handy after an accident with an uninsured driver, or in the event of a hit-and-run accident.

 Documents verifying proof of insurance

 You can use your insurance ID card or your electronic insurance ID card to prove that you carry the mandatory minimums.